calculuswhiz/SHARC-assembly-Sublime-Syntax/README.md

 SHARC assembly Sublime Syntax
 =============================

+IMPORTANT MESSAGE: THIS REPOSITORY WILL NO LONGER BE MAINTAINED.

+I have zero interest and little remaining knowledge in DSP chips anymore.
+If you wish to see a change, you'll have to fork the repo.
+Sorry.
+The good news is that it's not that hard to add things.

 A syntax definition for the SHARC's (The DSP board from Analog Devices) assembly language.
 I think it works reasonably well.
 As far as I know, no other ones exist.
 It does *not* include keywords for Analog Devices' TigerSHARC board, and the Blackfin definitions are not very well researched.
 I spent the semester with a SHARC board, so there you go.

 I made this because I really don't like the VisualDSP++ IDE that much.
 No word wrap, tabs, etc...